-As the parent or guardian, you are the responsible person in the group.
-The leader of the pack.
-You cannot undertake these duties if you are tired and stressed.
+As the parent or guardian, you are the responsible person in the group – the leader of the pack.
+You cannot undertake these duties safely and sufficiently if you are tired and stressed.
 Take care of your mental well-being before the trip begins, so that you can enjoy the vacation and not get upset with the other members of your group.
 Get plenty of sleep in the run-up to your trip.
 Maybe even take a massage or spa visit to get you feeling fantastic and ready for anything.

 4. Carrying Extra Baggage

 Let your children take their own carry-on bags on board the air plane.
 Help them to pack with useful items such as a change of clothes and wet weather gear if necessary.
-Supervision of this task, ensures they don’t fill the bag full of heavy junk.
-But it is good to let them choose a few of their favourite toys or books to take along on the journey.
+Supervision of this task ensures they don’t fill the bag full of heavy junk.
+However, it is good to let them choose a few of their favourite toys or books to take along for the journey.

 5. check in Early

 Check-in for your flight at the earliest available opportunity.
 Usually check-in will open online around 24 hours before departure.
-You can then ensure your family are all sitting together in the same row preferably.
+You can then ensure your family are all sitting together, preferably in the same row.
 If travelling with a small baby try to sit in the bulkhead seats where most airlines provide a bassinet crib for your baby to sleep in.
 Also make sure you arrive at the airport in plenty of time.
 If you are making a mad panic to the gate, you will only increase your stress levels.

 6. Take a Stroller